Bass Martti Talvela

 young singer get more understanding?

 early situations in the career, when the learning time is under way.
-The teacher

-Gurnemanz waiting for another king!
+there will be Gurnemanz waiting for another king!
 [Both laugh]

 then forget it!

 to go and be a banker, or something?

 There are many beautiful places in this world.
 This is a profession